TW: dead bodies, implied abuse

 “You can’t just ignore it!”

 She was young.
-Older than me, but that didn’t mean much – I was practically a baby compared to most of the ghosts I ran into.
-I couldn’t imagine how long she’d been dead, though – the dress she had on was the kind of thing you saw in museums and ancient photographs.
+Older than me, but that didn’t mean much—I was practically a baby compared to most of the ghosts I ran into.
+I couldn’t imagine how long she’d been dead, though—the dress she had on was the kind of thing you saw in museums and ancient photographs, the wide collar almost hidden under the spill of her singed, pale hair.
+She was fat, too, which was weird with ghosts sometimes – you got used enough to all the movies with skinny perfect people wearing historical costumes that you forgot that it didn’t work that way.

 I took a deep breath.
 “Okay, what was Jo talking about?”